M0nkeyPr0grammer/Create-Forge-Frontier/patch_notes.md

 - **Sophisticated Storage**: v1.0.4.994 > v1.0.7.1000

 ## KubeJS Updates
+- NonSorted_RecipesTweaks.js: Created a Rotten Flesh to Leather Recipe

 ## Config Updates
 - EMI: Change Index Source from Registered to Creative to fix not showing all recipes issue